Skip to contents

 We visualize again the mean and the 95%-HPD region together with the data points and show that the fit now is robust to the outlying observations.

 We now assume that the indices of the giant stars are not known.
-We only assume that a two-component mixture is used as weight distribution where the weights are given by wi=ϕSi1w_i = \phi^{S_i-1} and the indicators SiS_i are unkown.
+We only assume that a two-component mixture is used as weight distribution where the weights are given by wi=ϕSi1w_i = \phi^{S_i-1} and the indicators SiS_i are unknown.
 Now, we also assume that the proportion of giant stars is unknown.

 We need to specify a prior for η\eta.
 The usual prior is a beta prior and we will use a prior which has mean 0.1 and corresponds to a prior sample size of 10.